SharkBeard/fantasy-adventure/core/rules.md

 ## Introduction

-*Fantasy Adventure* is a solitare, or solo, Role-Playing system.
+*Fantasy Adventure* is a solitaire, or solo, Role-Playing system.
 It is best described as a cross between a choose your own adventure book, a video-game rogue-like, and a tabletop role playing game.

 ## Combat